p_function: p-value or consonance function

 In this sense, the probabilistic interpretation of p-values and compatibility intervals is "conditional" - on the data and model assumptions (which is in line with the "unconditional" interpretation in the sense of Rafi and Greenland).

 "The realized confidence distribution is clearly an epistemic probability distribution" (Schweder 2018).
 In Bayesian words, compatibility intervals (or confidence distributons, or consonance curves) are "posteriors without priors" (Schweder, Hjort, 2003).
-In this regard, interpretation of p-values might be guided using bayestestR::p_to_pd().

-Compatibility intervals - is their interpretation conditional or not?
+Compatibility intervals - is their interpretation "conditional" or not?

-The fact that the term "conditional" is used in different meanings, is confusing and unfortunate.
-Thus, we would summarize the probabilistic interpretation of compatibility intervals as follows: The intervals are built from the data and our modeling assumptions.
+The fact that the term "conditional" is used in different meanings in statistics, is confusing and unfortunate.
+Thus, we would summarize the (probabilistic) interpretation of compatibility intervals as follows: The intervals are built from the data and our modeling assumptions.
 The accuracy of the intervals depends on our model assumptions.
 If a value is outside the interval, that might be because (1) that parameter value isn't supported by the data, or (2) the modeling assumptions are a poor fit for the situation.
 When we make bad assumptions, the compatibility interval might be too wide or (more commonly and seriously) too narrow, making us think we know more about the parameter than is warranted.

 When we say "there is a 95% chance the true value is in the interval", that is a statement of epistemic probability (i.e. description of uncertainty related to our knowledge or belief).
 When we talk about repeated samples or sampling distributions, that is referring to aleatoric (physical properties) probability.
 Frequentist inference is built on defining estimators with known aleatoric probability properties, from which we can draw epistemic probabilistic statements of uncertainty (Schweder and Hjort 2016).